bmharper/xo/docs/layout.md

 A box can also specify that an axis direction is reversed.
 The normal direction for vertical is top to bottom.
-The normal direction for horizontal is left to right. nuFlowDirection is the enum used to control this.
+The normal direction for horizontal is left to right. xoFlowDirection is the enum used to control this.

 To set horizontal to reversed, use the following style: